 If this firmly-held moderation is the view of the multitude of Japanese, then it is straightforward to see why change is so difficult.

 What is even more challenging to people who wish to innovate and enact change is that this group is actually younger (at age 42) than the national average of 48.
-They are slightly more likely to be female, with above-average household incomes.
+They are more likely to be male, with around average incomes.
 Despite their outward inertia, this characteristic does not imply that they are underprivileged, ignorant or in any way backward.
 They make up the core of Japan, so it is impossible to dismiss them.
 Key to managing successfully in this market is the realization that the point of view of people who don’t offer you a point of view is also valid.
 Foreigners tasked with managing Japanese employees will know exactly what I am talking about.

 On the other hand, my point of view is that if you seek to trailblaze in Japan, you need to focus your intellect and your financial investment on receptive audiences.
 The segmentation process is often about determining whom we should de-emphasize in our marketing and communications strategies.
 For example, why would you target mass media spending at people who have no alignment with a progressive mindset and your brand’s promise concerning that?